hermesthecat/TerminalAI/README.md

 `ai` is aware of the distro used.
 It will use the correct package manager to install dependencies.

-On Windows, it detects Windows version and uses appropriate Windows commands (cmd, PowerShell, Windows-specific tools).
+On Windows, it detects Windows version and uses appropriate Windows commands (cmd, PowerShell, Windows-specific-tools).

 `-c` option will add the content of the current directory to the context.
 This will generate a better result.
 But it will significantly increase the number of tokens used.
+For example, if you are in a directory with a `docker-compose.yml` and ask `ai -c "restart the web server"`, TerminalAI will use the contents of `docker-compose.yml` to figure out that "web server" corresponds to the `nginx` service and generate the command `docker-compose restart nginx`.

 `-e` option will generate an explanation of the command.
 This will significantly increase the number of tokens used.